Neighborhood Housing in the Indian Village neighborhood of Detroit, Michigan. (Owen Kaufman/CoStar)

 Projects you can do for cheap might include painting walls, cabinets, moldings and garage doors.
 You can also refresh the hardware and light fixtures in your bathrooms and kitchen and remove outdated features.

-Deciding on whether or not you will want to upgrade your plumbing and electric before a sale will probably come down to the cost benefit analysis.
+Deciding on whether you will want to upgrade your plumbing and electric before a sale will probably come down to the cost benefit analysis.
 The cost of the upgrade and the value that will be added to your home will vary greatly depending on the size of your home, the breadth of the project and your location.

 It’s suggested that you call around to multiple plumbing and electrical companies to get quotes.
 This will help you get a sense for what a project will cost.
 It will also help you find the best price if you choose to go through with the upgrade.
 Then, you can talk with your real estate agent regarding how much your return on investment will improve.